Ryan Mundy

-Ryan Gregory Mundy (born February 11, 1985) is a former American football safety who played eight seasons in the National Football League (NFL).
-He was drafted by his hometown team, the Pittsburgh Steelers in the sixth round of the 2008 NFL Draft.
-He won Super Bowl XLIII with the Steelers over the Arizona Cardinals.
-He played college football at West Virginia and Michigan.
+Ryan Gregory Mundy (born February 11, 1985) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL).
+He was selected by his hometown team, the Pittsburgh Steelers in the sixth round of the 2008 NFL draft.
+He played college football for the West Virginia Mountaineers and Michigan Wolverines.
+He won Super Bowl XLIII with the Steelers.

-Early years
+Early life

 Mundy played wide receiver and defensive back in high school at Woodland Hills High in suburban Pittsburgh, where his quarterback was fellow future Wolverine Steve Breaston.
 During his tenure there, he set a school career record of 54 receiving touchdowns and earned USA Today All-American prep honors.
 He also earned all-state honors and had a pair of interceptions in the U.S. Army All-American Bowl.
 Mundy was also a three-year track letterman.
 Mundy is also a former Pennsylvania Big 33 all-star.
 Ryan is one of the many successful players to reach the NFL from coach George Novak's football program at Woodland Hills.